Requirements for University Recommendation and Application

 Is there a minimum number of hours required in a health care environment?

-While there is no formal “cutoff” in terms of hours, the HP Committee and medical schools are looking for a sustained commitment over a period of time.
-We believe that one year is a bare minimum because of the need to have a realistic picture of a career in a health profession.
+While there is no formal “cutoff” in terms of hours, the Drexel University Health Professions Committee and medical schools are looking for a sustained commitment over a period of time.
+We believe that one year is a minimum because of the need to have a realistic picture of a career in a health professions.
 Note that for medical school applicants, shadowing physicians does not substitute for volunteer experience with direct patient engagement.

 Is there a minimum number of hours required for community service?

-No, however similar to health care experience, the HP committee and medical schools are looking for a sustained commitment over a period of time.
-Medical schools are looking to develop community-oriented physicians; therefore, admission committees are interested in applicants with a broad exposure to people and communities as well as a demonstrated commitment to service.
+No, however similar to health care experience, the University Health Professions Committee and medical/dental schools are looking for a sustained commitment over a period of time.
+Medical and dental schools are looking to develop community-oriented health care providers; therefore, admission committees are interested in applicants with broad exposure to people and communities as well as a demonstrated commitment to service.

 What happens next if I am approved for a University Recommendation?

-You will be assigned to three members of the committee for one-on-one interviews.
-The purpose of these interviews is twofold: to assess your appropriateness for a career in the health professions (maturity, intellectual ability, communication skills); and, to prepare you for the interview at the health profession school.
+You will be assigned to two - three members of the University Health Professions Committee for one-on-one interviews.
+The purpose of these interviews is twofold: to assess your readiness for a career in the health professions (maturity, motivation, communication skills, etc.), and to help prepare you for interviews at medical and dental schools.
+More information about the interview process and the subsequent steps of the recommendation letter process will be sent following notification of the Committee’s decision.

 Are there levels of recommendation from the committee?

 Yes.
-There are four levels: highest, highly, recommend, and present for consideration.
+There are four levels: highest, highly, recommended, and present for consideration.
 All levels of recommendation for the University Recommendation are confidential.
 If you do not waive your right to see your University Recommendation, no level of recommendation from the University Health Professions Committee will be included in the University Recommendation letter.